nyaruka/goflow/docs/md/expressions.md

 ## datetime_from_epoch(seconds)

-DatetimeFromEpoch converts the UNIX epoch time `seconds` into a new date.
+Converts the UNIX epoch time `seconds` into a new date.

 ```objectivec